joist-orm/joist-orm/docs/docs/testing/test-factories.md

 In these situations, you effectively want your factory to "scan existing entities" and look for an entity that matches the test's requested opts.

-To do this, you can use the `useExisting` flag on `newTestInstance`, which is a lambda that returns "does the request opts match this existing PublisherType"?:
+To do this, you can use the `useExisting` flag on `newTestInstance`, which is a lambda that returns "does the test's requested opts match this existing `PublisherType`"?:

 ```ts
 export function newPublisherType(